jameshfisher/jameshfisher.com/_posts/2020-03-14-time-is-running-out-to-get-infected.md

 In approximately two weeks,
 the rational strategy will switch from _catch it now_ to _avoid it forever_.
-In this post, I show an "SIR model" for COVID-19, with parameters that you can play with.
+In this post, I show a compartmental simulation of COVID-19, with interactive parameters that you can play with.
-I then show how a "backpropagation" algorithm that efficiently calculates death probabilities in compartmental models, which lets us analyze optimal strategy.
+I then show a "backpropagation" algorithm that calculates death probabilities in compartmental models, which lets us analyze optimal selfish strategies.
+I find that there are four phases during epidemics, each with its own optimal strategy.

 The following chart shows
 how likely a person is to be dead by the end of the year,